alisw/alibuild/user.markdown

 ### Incremental builds

-When developing locally using the `--devel` mode, if the external is well behaved and supports incremental building, it is possible to specify an `incremental_recipe` in the YAML preamble.
+When developing locally using the development mode, if the external is well behaved and supports incremental building, it is possible to specify an `incremental_recipe` in the YAML preamble.
 Such a recipe will be used after the second time the build happens (to ensure that the non incremental parts of the build are done) and will be executed directly in $BUILDDIR, only recompiled what changed.
 Notice that if this is the case the incremental recipe will always be executed.

+### Forcing a different architecture

+While alibuild does its best to find out which OS / distribution you are using, sometimes it might fail to do so, for example in the case you start using a new *buntu flavour or a bleeding edge version of Centos.
+In order to force the the correct architecture for the build you can use the `--architecture` (`-a`) flag with one of the supported options:

+- `slc5_x86-64`: Scientific Linux 5 and compatibles, on Intel / AMD x86-64.
+- `slc6_x86-64`: Scientific Linux 6 and compatibles, on Intel / AMD x86-64.
+- `slc7_x86-64`: CERN Centos 7 and compatibles, on Intel / AMD x86-64.
+- `ubuntu1404_x86-64`: Ubuntu 1404 and compatibles, on Intel / AMD x86-64.
+- `osx_x86-64`: OSX, on Intel / AMD x86-64.
+- `slc7_ppc64`: RHEL7 on POWER8 (LE only for now).

 ### Running in Docker